PPI = pixels per inch (your image).

 DPI = dots per inch (the printer device).

 For file prep, focus on PPI—that’s your pixel count divided by print inches.
+Use the Print Size Calculator or 300 DPI cheat-sheet to convert quickly.

 What PPI do I need?